rachel-mclean/dig333-final-project/README.md

 * Alligator clip leads
 * Male/male jumper wires
 * USB-C adaptor, if you have a Mac computer
-* Wood, enough to build the 6 pieces in the dimensions given below (for a MacBook Pro)
+* Wood or some other material, enough to build the 6 pieces in the dimensions given below (for a MacBook Pro)
 * <img src="https://user-images.githubusercontent.com/59896196/167030780-ff4d78b0-9e83-4c19-9294-095c5b1fb160.png" width="600" height="400">
 * 1 hinge
 * 6 screws